 If after a few days there has been no confirmation that the application has been received, it is more than acceptable to send a follow-up email or phone call.

-This means that it is imperative that your CV and cover letter stands out from the crowd; after all, it takes only a few seconds for someone to get the wrong impression and hastily dismiss an application altogether.
+This means that it is imperative that your CV and cover letter stands out from the crowd.
+After all, it takes only a few seconds for someone to get the wrong impression and hastily dismiss an application altogether.

 No prospective employer wants to read pages upon pages of your high school achievements, nor will they trust an applicant who is unable to get across their best features concisely.

 It is also wise to consider the individual qualities that an employer is looking for in a job applicant and to make sure that such characteristics are conveyed concisely in your application.

-By using a referee, it shows the prospective employer that you are confident in yourself and what you have previously achieved and also demonstrates that you have nothing to hide, but in fact are willing to have another vouch for your work ethic.
+By using a referee, it shows the prospective employer that you are confident in yourself and what you have previously achieved.
+It also demonstrates that you have nothing to hide and are, in fact, willing to have another person vouch for your work ethic.

-Of course, it goes without saying that you must feel self-assured that your referee will provide positive feedback (otherwise, you can guarantee the Achilles heel of your application has been found.)
+Of course, it goes without saying that you must feel self-assured that your referee will provide positive feedback (otherwise, you can guarantee the Achilles heel of your application has been found).
 It is best to provide your possible employer with your referee’s Skype, email or telephone details.

 Alternatively, you could use a letter of reference that has already been provided to you.
 This way, you can be certain of the information being put across in your application.

-You’ve done it... after hours of toiling over the font of your CV header, waiting by the phone, counting those pennies in the bottom drawer... the moment has finally arrived; the job interview!
+You’ve done it... after hours of toiling over the font of your CV header, waiting by the phone, counting those pennies in the bottom drawer... the moment has finally arrived: the job interview!

 After all, the more applications out there, the more likely an interview opportunity is to arrive—sometimes, a less desirable position is necessary until a more fulfilling opening becomes available.

 Without each share, Iceland’s economy would likely crumble; it is why so much thought and attention is directed toward sustainability in these three areas.

-Wikimedia.
+Image Credit: Wikimedia.
 Creative Commons.
 Credit: Gretar Ívarsson.

-Aluminium smelting is an energy-intensive process; smelters extract aluminium from its oxide, alumina, using copious amounts of electricity and producing a high level of fluoride waste.
+Aluminium smelting is an energy-intensive process.
+Smelters extract aluminium from its oxide, alumina, using copious amounts of electricity and producing a high level of fluoride waste.